Moving to Sanremo, Italy

 We asked people living in Sanremo to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Sanremo, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the warm summers and heavier clothing for the cooler winters.
 Don't forget to pack a good pair of walking shoes, as exploring the city on foot is common.
 You should also pack any necessary prescription medications, along with a copy of your prescription.
 It's also a good idea to bring a basic first aid kit.
 If you plan on cooking, consider packing some of your favorite non-perishable spices or ingredients that may be hard to find in Italy.
 Remember to bring all necessary documentation, such as your passport, visa, driver's license, and any other identification.
 Pack a plug adapter for your electronics, as Italy uses a different type of plug than many other countries.
 If you're planning on driving, you might want to bring an international driving permit, as well as a copy of your car insurance.
 Don't forget to pack personal items that will make your new place feel like home, such as photos, favorite books, or small keepsakes.
-Lastly, consider packing a phrasebook or dictionary to help you with the Italian language, or download a language app on your phone," said one expat who made the move to Sanremo.
+Lastly, consider packing a phrasebook or dictionary to help you with the Italian language, or download a language app on your phone," said one expat in Sanremo.

 Connect